Bill C-32: The new victims bill of rights in Canada. The presumption of victim vs. the presumption of innocence.

 - Present victim impact statements and have them considered;

-- Procedures for hearing from the victim on compensatory harm done to them asking to a civil proceeding where evidence may be called and considered;
+- Procedures for hearing from the victim on compensatory harm done to them akin to a civil proceeding where evidence may be called and considered;

 - The Court making restitution orders against the offender that is enforceable as a civil judgment;